vaivaswatha/gocryptfs_applet/README.md

 specifying this in a config file.

 ## Run
   - Run `python3 gocryptfs-mount-applet.py`.
-You should see the an icon in your indicator applet (system tray).
+You should see an icon in your indicator applet (system tray).
   - Use [startup applications](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en) to add this applet to your computer startup.